matt-wiley/mcp-agent-tasks/IMPLEMENTATION_PLAN.md

 **Repository:** https://github.com/matt-wiley/mcp-agent-tasks
 **Goal:** Build a minimal MCP server for AI agents to manage tasks without burning context tokens

+## Ways of Working

+### Development Workflow
+We follow a structured subtask-by-subtask approach to ensure quality and maintainability:

+1. **Make the changes** - Implement the specific subtask requirements
+2. **Verify the work** - Test imports, run basic validation, check functionality
+3. **Update docs as needed** - Update implementation plan progress, add notes
+4. **Wait for review** - Present work for human review and feedback
+5. **Once approved → commit changes** - Create meaningful commit with clear message
+6. **Wait for approval** - Get explicit go-ahead before moving to next subtask

+### Principles
+- **One subtask at a time** - Complete each subtask fully before moving on
+- **Verify everything** - Every change must be tested/validated before review
+- **Clear documentation** - Update progress and document decisions as we go
+- **Meaningful commits** - Each commit represents a complete, working subtask
+- **Human oversight** - No automatic progression, human approval required at each step

+---

 ## Project Overview

 This implementation plan breaks down the POC requirements into a hierarchical task structure.
 The goal is to prove three key concepts: